bufbuild/protoschema-plugins/README.md

 The JSON Schema plugin supports the following options:

+- `bundle` - One of `true`, `false`, or `all`.
+Defaults to `all`.
+If `true`, only the bundle schema will be generated.
+If `false`, only the non-bundle schema will be generated.
+If `all`, both schemas will be generated.
+The bundle schema includes all dependencies in a single file, while the non-bundle schema includes each dependency in its own file.
 - `names` - One of `json`, `proto`, or `all`, optionally suffixed with `-strict`.
 Defaults to `all`.
   If `json`, the JSON field name schema will be generated (e.g. `productId`, `productName`).
   If `proto`,the Protobuf field name schema will be generated (e.g. `product_id`, `product_name`).
   If `all`, both schemas will be generated.
   If suffixed with `-strict`, the generated schema will not allow mixing of JSON and Protobuf field names.
-- `bundle` - One of `true`, `false`, or `all`.
-Defaults to `all`.
-If `true`, only the bundle schema will be generated.
-If `false`, only the non-bundle schema will be generated.
-If `all`, both schemas will be generated.
-The bundle schema includes all dependencies in a single file, while the non-bundle schema includes each dependency in its own file.
 - `additional_properties` - If `true`, the generated schema will set `additionalProperties` to `true`, causing unknown fields to be ignored instead of erroring.
 Defaults to `false`.
-Useful when a client/sender may have a different version the schema (which may have different fields) than the server/receiver.
+Useful when a client/sender may have a different version the schema than the server/receiver.
 Similar to the "ignore unknown fields" option in [Protobuf JSON](https://protobuf.dev/programming-guides/json/#json-options).
 - `strict` - If `true`, the generated schema will not allow aliases, string numbers, or any other non-normalized representation.
 Defaults to `false`.
 Useful if the validated JSON is used directly instead of being converted to a Protobuf message.
 Requires the "always emit fields without presence"